World Cup hero Hurst supports ban on children heading ball - RFI

 London (AFP)

-England's 1966 World Cup hat-trick hero Geoff Hurst says children should be banned from heading the ball due to so many of his generation suffering from dementia.
+England's 1966 World Cup hat-trick hero Geoff Hurst says children should be banned from heading footballs as pressure grows on the game's authorities to act over fears of brain injuries caused by playing the game.

-Several of Hurst's 1966 team-mates have been diagnosed with dementia, the most recent Bobby Charlton.
-Another sufferer, Nobby Stiles, died last month.
+Several of Hurst's 1966 team-mates have been diagnosed with dementia.
+Nobby Stiles died of the disease last month, while Manchester United legend Bobby Charlton is the latest World Cup winner to be diagnosed.

 Charlton's brother Jack, Ray Wilson and Martin Peters -- the other England goalscorer in the 4-2 win over the then West Germany in the final -- were also diagnosed with it and have died in the last three years.